man8/assetmill/CONTRIBUTING.md

 ## Documentation

 - Update README.md if adding new features
-- Use British English spelling and terminology
+- Use English spelling and terminology
 - Include code examples where appropriate
 - Update CHANGELOG.md for significant changes